gmarland/GhostRunner/README.md

 The purpose is to allow tasks that might not be wanted in the core of the application to be abstracted out or (as I am using it) as a continuous intergration server.

-Scripts can be parameterized by entering variables using double square bracket notation, e.g. [[parameter_name"]], which allows a script to be reused depending on the sequence it is required for.
+Scripts can be parameterized by entering variables using double square bracket notation, e.g. [[parameter_name]], which allows a script to be reused depending on the sequence it is required for.

 <p><b>Project list</b><br/>This displays a list of projects that have been created in GhostRunner.
 You can create new projects here and it is a great way to group your scripts.</p>
 ![alt tag](https://raw.githubusercontent.com/gmarland/GhostRunner/master/DemoImages/ProjectList.PNG)